 Here’s a primer.

-— Virgin: May contain slight flavor defects and has a higher acidity level than extra virgin oil.
+— Virgin: Virgin olive oil is the next step down from extra virgin.
+It may contain slight flavor defects and has a higher acidity level than extra virgin oil.
 The higher acidity level may also affect taste.

-— Pure Olive Oil/Olive Oil: Oil has been refined to remove any defects.
-It’s typically blended with a little extra virgin olive oil to add flavor.
+— Pure Olive Oil/Olive Oil: Pure olive oil is oil has been refined to remove any defects.
+Typically, it gets blended with a little extra virgin olive oil in order to add flavor, since the refining process strips it of most of it’s flavor.

-— Pomace Olive Oil: Obtained by mixing solvents into the olive pulp that’s a byproduct of the milling process.
+— Pomace Olive Oil: This is obtained by mixing solvents into the olive pulp that is left over as a byproduct of the milling process.
 Heat is then used to extract additional oil from the pulp.
 Pomace oil has been found to retain traces of the chemical process.

 California Olive Ranch